PoisotLab/ms_metaweb_transfer/README.md

 used for the knowledge transfer step) and for the Canadian species list---which was extracted from the International Union for Conservation of Nature (IUCN) checklist, and corresponds to the same selection criteria that was applied by
 @Maiorano2020Tet10 in the European metaweb.
-After taxonomic cleaning and reconciliation the mammalian European metaweb has 260 species, and the Canadian species pool 163; of these, 17 (about 4% of the total) are shared, and 89 species from Canada (54%) had at least one congeneric species in Europe.
+After taxonomic cleaning and reconciliation the European metaweb has 260 species, and the Canadian species pool 163; of these, 17 (about 4% of the total) are shared, and 89 species from Canada (54%) had at least one congeneric species in Europe.
 The similarity for both species pools predictably increases with higher taxonomic order, with 19% of shared genera, 47% of shared families, and 75% of shared orders; for the last point, Canada and Europe each had a single unique order (*Didelphimorphia* for Canada, *Erinaceomorpha* for Europe).

 ## Implementation and code availability